 Maloja Pass is a curvy road in the Swiss Alps

-Maloja Pass is a high mountain pass at an elevation of 1.819m (5,967ft) above the sea level, located in the canton of Graubünden, in Switzerland, right next to Italian border.
+Maloja Pass is a high mountain pass at an elevation of 1,819m (5,967ft) above sea level, located in the canton of Graubünden, in Switzerland.

 When was Maloja Pass built?

-It’s probable that the Maloja was already used in pre-Roman times; the Romans built a fully fledged road over it which crumbled in tune with the Roman Empire.
-The pass was never of primary importance and only gained a lot of traffic in the 19th century connecting Northern Italy to the Engadin.
+It’s probable that Maloja Pass was already used in pre-Roman times; the Romans built a fully-fledged road over it, which crumbled in tune with the Roman Empire.
+The pass was never of primary importance and only gained a lot of traffic in the 19th century, connecting Northern Italy to the Engadin.
 The first road through the summit was built in 1827-28.
-The road tunnel through the San Bernardino in 1967 and the Gotthard in 1980 brought the end of the transit of goods over the Maloja Pass.
+The road tunnels through the San Bernardino in 1967 and the Gotthard in 1980 brought an end to the transit of goods over Maloja Pass.

 Is Maloja Pass difficult?

 The pass is usually open all year round, but it can be closed anytime when the access is not cleared of snow.
-Winter tyres are obligatory for the hole winter period.
-However, after a snowfall the road may be closed for a couple of hours or for an entire day.
+Winter tires are obligatory for the whole winter period.
+However, after a snowfall, the road may be closed for a couple of hours or for an entire day.
 Even if open, the road might be covered with snow—winter tires or chains would help.

-How long does it take to drive the Maloja Pass?
+How long does it take to drive Maloja Pass?

 Image credit: Depositphotos